SampleEnvironment/frappy/doc/source/protocol/messages.rst

   * Request: type A: '\*IDN?'
   * Reply:   special: 'SECoP, SECoPTCP, V2016-11-30, rc1'
-  * queries if SECoP protocol is supported and which version it is Format is intentionally choosen to be compatible to SCPI (for this query only).
+  * queries if SECoP protocol is supported and which version it is

+  The format is intentionally choosen to be compatible to SCPI (for this query only).
   It is NOT intended to transport information about the manufacturer of the hardware, but to identify this as a SECoP device and transfer the protocol version!

 Describe